camrync23/209DataVis-Proj3/README.md

 This project was a collaborative effort between two team members:

-- **Camryn** focused on initial design, filter additions, and CSS enhancements for visual appeal.
+- **Camryn** focused on initial design, filter additions, debugging code, and CSS enhancements for visual appeal.
 - **Allison** contributed to the initial design, filter additions, and project write-up.

 Each team member spent approximately two hours exploring visualization options before deciding on a direction.
-After finalizing the design, each member invested an additional four hours refining the filters, tool layout, and debugging the code.
-The total development time was around 12 hours, with the most time-intensive tasks involving D3.js setup for multi-filter handling and debugging.
+After finalizing the design, each member invested an additional six hours refining the filters, tool layout, and debugging the code.
+The total development time was around 16 hours, with the most time-intensive tasks involving D3.js setup for multi-filter handling and debugging.

 ---